pghalliday/currency-market/README.md

   console.log(trade);
 });

-// add accounts
+// make deposits
-market.register(new Account({
+market.deposit({
   // All IDs are intended to be the transaction IDs and as such
   // should be globally unique.
 If not unique then the lastTransaction
   // field may be rendered meaningless preventing restoration from a
   // saved transaction log.
   // Additionally these IDs are used to key collections so strange behaviour
   // may result if they are not unique
-  id: '100000',
+  id: '100002',
   // Although the timestamp is not used internally, it is required
   // so that any functionality hanging off the events can replicate
   // their time relative behaviour in case a Market has to be restored
   // from a transaction log
-  timestamp: '1366758222',
-  currencies: [
-    'EUR',
-    'USD',
-    'BTC'
-  ]
-}));
-market.register(new Account({
-  id: '100001',
-  timestamp: '1366758223',
-  currencies: [
-    'EUR',
-    'USD',
-    'BTC'
-  ]
-}));

-// make deposits
-market.deposit({
-  id: '100002',
   timestamp: '1366758224',
-  // Note that the acount field should be set to the ID of the account.
+  // Note that the acount field should be set to the unique ID of the account.
-  // This is one of the instances whre the transaction ID is used as a key
+  // Accounts will be created and initialised on first reference
   account: '100000',
   currency: 'EUR',
   amount: new Amount('5000')